jhuntdev/uuid-v9/js/README.md

 # UUID v9

-An ultra-fast, lightweight, zero-dependency JavaScript/TypeScript implementation of the UUID v9 proposal.
-The proposed UUID v9 format allows generating both time-based sequential and random non-sequential IDs with an optional prefix of up to 8 hexadecimal characters, an optional version identifier, an optional checksum, and sufficient randomness to avoid collisions.
+ The v9 UUID supports both time-based sequential and random non-sequential IDs with an optional prefix of up to 8 hexadecimal characters, an optional checksum, an optional version identifier, and sufficient randomness to avoid collisions.

 <!-- To learn more about UUID v9, please visit the website: https://uuid-v9.jhunt.dev -->